 [U.S. PREMIERE] Sènsa

-Sènsa is co-commissioned and co-presented by Abrons Arts Center and Performa.
-Supported by Arts Council England, FUSED (French U.S. Exchange in Dance), and the Flemish Minister for Culture.
+Sènsa is co-commissioned and co-presented by Abrons Arts Center, Performa, and Red Bull Arts New York.
+Co-curated by Ali Rosa-Salas (Abrons Arts Center) and Charles Aubin (Performa), Sènsa is supported by the Performa Commissioning Fund, Arts Council England, FUSED (French U.S. Exchange in Dance), and the Flemish Minister for Culture.
 This project has been selected and supported by the patronage committee for the arts of Fondation des Artistes.
 With additional help from ICA London.
-A first iteration of Sènsa was developed in collaboration with Block Universe.
+A first iteration was developed in collaboration with Block Universe, London.

 The 2019-2020 Season at Abrons Arts Center is supported, in part, by generous grants from the Howard Gilman Foundation, the Mertz Gilmore Foundation, the Harkness Foundation for Dance, the Jerome Foundation, the Scherman Foundation, and other generous Henry Street Settlement funders.
 This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs and support from the New York State Council on the arts with the support of Govenor Andrew M. Cuomo and the New York State Legislature.